felipepegoraro/c-data-structures/README.md

 # c-data-structures
-A collection of data structures and algorithms written in C (and some in C++).
+A collection of data structures and algorithms written in C.
-All `main.c` are test files.
+All `test.c` are test files.

 ### Testing
 Clone the repository and compile all (test files) at once: